 The sad: Opening (and closing) during a pandemic

 Editor’s note: Ruby Sunshine has now reopened in Gatlinburg

 Ruby Sunshine hosted its grand opening in Gatlinburg on March 11, 2020.

 If only we all knew how weird the world was about to be.

-Less than two weeks later, the restaurant had to close its doors due to the coronavirus.
+Less than two weeks later, the restaurant had to close its doors due to public health concerns of the pandemic.
 Though they briefly reopened in late May, the restaurant is temporarily closed again as of July 9.

 “Delicious food and gracious hospitality are two key cornerstones of dining at Ruby Sunshine,” the restaurant stated in an email to its customers.
 “Persistent and ongoing challenges in staffing makes it difficult to deliver the 5-star dining experience you expect.
 For this reason, we have made the hard decision to temporarily close our Gatlinburg location.”

 Ruby Sunshine is located at 105 Reagan Drive, Gatlinburg, TN.
 For more information, visit them online at RubySunshine.com.

 Disclaimer: While we do our best to bring you the most up-to-date information, attractions or prices mentioned in this article may vary by season and are subject to change.
 Opinions expressed here are the author’s alone, not those of any mentioned business, and have not been reviewed or endorsed these entities.
 Contact us at [email protected] for questions or comments.